 The Adjust Elevations command is used to set or adjust elevations for a portion of an existing elevation grid.
 The user can interactively draw (or select) polygons on the Map View and then define the corresponding elevation value, which can then be merged with the source elevation grid in order to create a revised elevation grid.
-In addition, this command allows the user to specify the coordinate reference system (CRS) and grid resolution of the final revised elevation grid.
-The command facilitates creating a more accurate representation of a model’s geometry, for example setting a lake or reservoir bottom elevation.
+In addition, this command allows the user to specify the coordinate reference system (CRS) of the final revised elevation grid.
+The command facilitates creating a more accurate representation of a model’s geometry, for example by setting a lake or reservoir bottom elevation.

 - The Adjust Elevations dialog box will be displayed.

 The following sections describe the Adjust Elevations command and how to interact with the above dialog box.